wp-plugins/one-time-password/readme.txt

 Tested up to: 2.8.2
 Stable tag: 2.5.1

-One-time password system conform RFC 2289 to protect your weblog in less trustworthy environments, like internet cafÃ©s.
+One-time password system conform RFC 2289 to protect your weblog in less trustworthy environments, like internet cafés.

 == Description ==

 This simple to use plugin enables you to login to your WordPress weblog using passwords which are valid for one session only.
-One-time passwords prevent stealing of your main WordPress password in less trustworthy environments, like internet cafÃ©s, for example by keyloggers.
+One-time passwords prevent stealing of your main WordPress password in less trustworthy environments, like internet cafés, for example by keyloggers.
 The one-time password system conforms to [RFC 2289](http://tools.ietf.org/html/rfc2289 "RFC 2289") of the [Internet Engineering Task Force](http://www.ietf.org/ "IETF") (IETF).

 *Version 2 of this plugin has a new option to protect administrative actions by one-time passwords.
 This option is disabled by default and only available when you logged-in with a one-time password.
 It is possible to define exceptions.
 The default exceptions are viewing the dashboard, adding a post (but not saving it) and logging out.*